 Any claim or unqualified assumption that purports a clay tablet of notation such as the above evidences a fact banking existed 2000BC is completely unfounded & simply not true, because the word ” máš ” in the Sumerian according to translators has a double meaning, purporting to mean interest , however “ máš “ likewise translates to lamb or goat, which is clearly misinterpreted as interest on a presumed loan, which was instead a promise.

-In other words clay notations in ancient Mesopotamia involved a promissory notation to pay over time with ones future livestock/ production to a true creditor who actually gave up their own property or production, therefore taking a risk in the exchange upon the issuance of another’s promissory notation, however due to the misunderstanding of interest by most if not all people today, interpreters included , they’re failing to conclude the presumed interest is actually * earned profit *, in fulfilling a * principal debt * were it was merely an unimpeded agreed promise (NOT A LOAN) to pay over time with ones own future production to a true creditor who actually gave up a like volume or measure of their own production for that promise (money), which most certainly did not entail any intervention resulting in the taking of unearned gain, or unwarranted interest paid to an interventionary party, or be it to a thief who clearly gives up nothing of their own such as today’s banks, who impose such an unjust intervention upon our promissory obligations /notes, contracts or promises we have to each other, where such notes today are subject to a monumental crime of theft by banks pretending to loan the value of what value is given up in the promise.
+In other words clay notations in ancient Mesopotamia involved a promissory notation to pay over time with ones future livestock/ production to a true creditor who actually gave up their own property or production, therefore taking a risk in the exchange upon the issuance of another’s promissory notation, however due to the misunderstanding of interest by most if not all people today — including interpreters — everyone is failing to conclude the presumed interest is actually *earned profit*, in fulfilling a *principal debt* were it was merely an unimpeded agreed promise (NOT A LOAN) to pay over time with ones own future production to a true creditor who actually gave up a like volume or measure of their own production for that promise (money), which most certainly did not entail any intervention from a foreign party to the contract or promise resulting in the taking of unearned gain, or unwarranted interest paid to that foreign party or thief who clearly gives up nothing of their own such as today’s banks, who impose such an unjust intervention upon our promissory obligations /notes, contracts or promises we have to each other, where such notes today are subject to a monumental crime of theft by banks pretending to loan the value of what value is given up in the promise.

-Logically to infer clay notations evidences a form of early banking dating back to 2000BC is to likewise admit there was unjust intervention & no consideration of value given up by a purported creditor on those clay notations which was clearly not the case.
+Logically to infer clay notations evidences a form of early banking dating back to 2000BC is to likewise admit there was intervention by a third party giving up consideration on those clay notations, or a third party pretending to give up consideration much like purported banks do today, which was clearly not the case in either instance.